Port of Isla Cristina: Marina

 View of the marina of Isla Cristina.

 The marina is managed by the Empresa Pública de Puertos de Andalucía (EPPA) and has 204 berths.
 The 2007 PGOU includes an extension that increases the number of pontoons and moorings.
 On November 10, 2009, the environmental impact declaration for its construction was initiated, specifying that it will have 760 mooring points and another 160 anchoring points in Playa de la Gola, on the left bank of the Carreras estuary, taking advantage of the eastern breakwater as protection.

-The current one, built around 1994, has a dry dock, a ramp with a towing capacity of 32 Tm, a 5 Tm capacity crane, a commercial area and other facilities.
+The current one, built around 1994, has a dry dock, a ramp with a towing capacity of 32 MT, a 5 MT capacity crane, a commercial area and other facilities.
 The port has been awarded the blue flag for the entire period from 2001 to 2010.
 The management of the neighboring port of El Terrón is carried out from the captaincy of this marina.